VDSnuff/KillClonesTabs/STORE_LISTING.md

 *   **Smart Initials**: Configurable defaults for sorting and grouping.

 **PRIVACY FOCUSED**
-Kill The Clones Tabs runs entirely offline.
+Kill Clone Tabs runs entirely offline.
 No data collection, no tracking, no analytics.
 Your browsing history stays yours.

 ---
 **Version 1.66 Updates:**